 How Many Grapes Can I Feed My Parrot?

-Only feed your parrot 1-2 grapes a week.
-Because of the sugar content, you need to ration out the number of grapes your parrot eats.
-Even though these fruits seem harmless, a parrot’s metabolism is carefully balanced.
+Only feed your parrot 2-4 grapes a week.
+Because of the high sugar content, you need to ration out the number of grapes your parrot eats.
+Also, your parrot should eat many different types of fruit, such as guava and kiwi.

 Your parrot may beg for more grapes.
-Without seeds, greens, and pellets to balance its system, the parrot may grow ill.
-Grapes are a treat, not a meal.
+Without seeds, greens, and pellets to balance its system, your parrot may become unwell.
+Grapes aren’t a meal.
 Your parrot needs to maintain a well-balanced diet and an active lifestyle.